 Lastly, if you are visiting Bangkok and are looking into different areas for specific types of nightlife, then here are my Bangkok Nightlife recommendations.

 Thanks for visiting the Bachata Embassy!
-I hope this information about Bangkok Nightlife & where to dance in Bangkok, Thailand is helpful to you.
-Don’t forget to also sample the amazing food and desserts on your trip!
+I hope this information about where to dance in Bangkok, Thailand is helpful to you.
+Don’t forget to check out the cool night markets, Muay Thai boxing matches, and Chao Phraya river cruises on your trip!

 Feel free to share this article with your friends and let us know if we are missing any good Salsa, Bachata, or Kizomba spots in the comments section.
 See you on the dance floor soon!